Birdkill - The Original Short Story

 There's not much Lebanon in there, to be honest, but there's a scattering.
 Enough to let you know that the Middle East ain't giving me up that easily.
 Which, oddly enough, I found something of a comfort...

 So.
 Here’s the original short story that started it all.
-I haven’t edited it, so this is raw 1980s me, not the sophisticated gentleman in a smoking jacket pairing a Sobranie with his white negroni we find today…
+I haven’t edited it, so this is raw 1980s me, not the sophisticated gentleman in a smoking jacket pairing a purple Sobranie with his white negroni we find today…

 Martin